darmingzhao/pixel-art-filter/README.md

 ![functionality2](https://user-images.githubusercontent.com/31530273/51096249-fe7e2780-176f-11e9-9caa-0967a5edcf48.PNG)

 ## Prerequisites
-To run this project after cloning it:
+To run this project, after cloning it:
 ### Add LodePNG
 LodePNG is used to encode and deocde PNG images:
 * Add lodepng.cpp and lodepng.h files from https://lodev.org/lodepng/ to the util/lodepng/ folder